lussierc/boscoPL/writing/report.md

 ## Overview of Completed Work
 <!-- Detailed description of the work you completed for this project.
 Without giving a snap- shot of the code you wrote, describe what you implemented and how you implemented it. -->
 Once we finalized the idea for our project, we completed work in a variety of different areas.
 The first of these areas was creating a grammar for our project.
 We took the time to create a grammar (that Bosco himself would love) that contained a lot of whimsical dog-related elements.
 For example, our reserved keywords included `woof`, `bone`, `speak`, `dig`, `int`, `double`, `fetch`, and more.
 For instance, `woof` will be used for classes, `bone` will be used for functions, `speak` will be used to print things to the terminal, and `dig` will be used as a simple loop (like a for loop).
 These keywords will play a large role in program structure and functionality.
 Additionally, we also decided that `??` would be used to denote single-line comments (because Bosco gets a little bit confused sometimes).

 Once we completed creating our grammar, we wrote a sample program for the Bosco language to get a general idea of how it would function.
 This first sample program, entitled `basicSyntax.bsco` included loops, functions, and variable declarations.
 With this it included some simple mathematical operations on these variables and `speak` statements to print output to the terminal.

 After finalizing our grammar and writing a sample program, we began the implementation portion of our project.
 This involved implementing a scanner and parser for our new Bosco language to use with our created sample programs.
 To start, we began by determining which language to use for the implementation of our scanner and parser.
 Eventually we decided to use Python along with PLY (a tool for easier scanning/parsing), as two of the group members had not used Python for their compiler project and were interested in learning more.
 We first began by defining our reserved keywords and tokens within the Python program.
 We then began to define the values that could exist within a specified token and the related elements of these tokens.
 After this, we began to implement our created grammar into the program.
 We also added error handling and handling for unspecified tokens/elements that may exist in incorrect Bosco programs.

 After this we were able to begin testing our scanner with our created sample programs and found that it functioned as intended (more detail about the results of our scanner appear in the next section).
 After this we activated the parser functionality and ran into a number of issues.
 For the next week or two, our group met several times to try and fix these parser issues.
 We did this by having our parser display more advanced errors to see what the bug might have been.
 Then based on these bugs we would change things in the program relating to these bugs in an attempt to solve them, meaning we used a trial-and-error approach to try and fix these bugs.
 Additionally, we looked through all of the implementation details of the keywords, grammar, scanner, and parser in the program code several times to look for error-causing code and discrepancies.
-All in all, every team member spent several hours looking for bugs and attempting to fix issues.
-Despite this, we were unable to completely fix the parser, leaving it only semi-functional.
+This is where we discovered the main source of our issues, a section of our grammar was very ambiguous and could lead to incorrect tokens being added to the stack which would then be unable to be simplified.
+To fix this we had to make a change to all of the areas in our grammar that matched this kind of issue, which after identifying was a very quick and easy process in comparison to the hours we spent trying to figure out what was wrong.

 ## Overview of Results
  <!-- Description of your results.
 Make graphs, tables, snapshot of output, or anything else that can help me understand your results. -->

 While completing this project and completing a variety of work, we produced a variety of mixed results.
 The first of these was the successful creation of a grammar with dog-related elements.

 The Bosco Grammar:
 ```